TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/_index.md

 {{< figure src="mqtt-key-created.png" alt="MQTT API key created" >}}

 Make sure to copy your API key now, since it will no longer be visible after leaving the page for security reasons.
-You can now login using an MQTT client with the application ID `app1` as user name and the newly generated API key as password.

->Note: If using Cloud Hosted, login using an MQTT client with the application ID and tenant ID `app1@tenant1` as user name and the newly generated API key as password.
-See the [Cloud Hosted MQTT instructions]({{< relref src="/cloud-hosted" >}}) for more information.
+You can now login using an MQTT client with the application ID and tenant ID `app1@tenant1` as user name and the newly generated API key as password.

 ## MQTT Clients